-The bride will likely want to get her hair and makeup done last to ensure she’s fresh for the first look, portraits and/or trip down the aisle—and the maid of honor will typically want to go as close to last as possible.
+The bride will likely want to get her hair and makeup done last to ensure she’s fresh for the day —and the maid of honor will typically want to go as close to last as possible.
 As a bridesmaid, don’t be surprised if you’re assigned a 7 a.m. start time, even if the ceremony starts at 3 p.m.
-And don’t panic, there will probably be time for touch-ups in case something fades or falls out of place.
+And don’t panic—there will probably be time for touch-ups in case something fades or falls out of place.

 There Could Be Some Awkwardness Over Who Pays for What

-Here’s the deal, whether the bride or the wedding party foots the hair and makeup bill depends on a case by case basis.
-Some brides require their crew get touched up professionally, in which case covering the cost would be a courteous, expected gesture.
-However, if the bride doesn’t specify because it’s not in her budget or she has no preference, but the wedding party insists on hiring pros, they should pay for it themselves.
+Here’s the deal: Whether the bride or the wedding party foots the beauty bill depends on a case by case basis.
+Some brides require their crew get their wedding day hair and makeup done professionally, in which case covering the cost would be a courteous gesture.
+However, if the bride doesn’t specify her preference because it’s not in her budget or she’s indifferent, but the wedding party insists on hiring pros, they should pay for it themselves.
 Long story short, have this conversation about who pays for what early on so the actual wedding day remains as stress free as possible.

 Everyone Will Want to Charge Their Phones

-Make sure you’re prepping in a room with enough outlets—you and your wedding party will want to snap photos, check in with loved ones (or vendors) and keep busy in the hours leading up to the wedding.
-Everyone’s phones should have enough juice to last them through the last dance.
+It may be wise to have enough outlets for everyone’s phone in the prep room because—you and your wedding party will want to snap photos, check in with loved ones (or vendors), and keep busy in the hours leading up to the wedding.
+If the room is short on outlets, consider bringing some power strips so that everyone’s phones have enough juice to last them through the last dance.

-Getting-ready robes aren’t just cute—there’s a very practical reason to dress the squad in robes or button-downs.
+Getting-ready robes aren’t just cute wedding party favors—there’s a very practical reason to dress the squad in robes or button-down pajama sets.
 They’ll catch stray makeup, hair spray or condensation from your getting-ready cocktail so your wedding or bridesmaid dress doesn’t have to.
-Plus, they’re easy to slip off without pulling them over your head and undoing your stylists’ hard work.
+Since they’re easy to slip off, you don’t have to worry about pulling them over your head and undoing your stylists’ hard work.

-You Might Want to Have Your Makeup Done First
+The Bride Might Want to Have Her Hair and Makeup Done First

 Professional hair and makeup isn’t cheap—and that’s a good thing.
-Your stylists are experts through and through and charge what they do for a reason.
-The Knot 2017 Real Weddings Study reveals the average cost per person per service is just over $70 —and then there’s the tip too.
-Tips are always appreciated for a job well done, and hair and makeup artists are no exception.
+Your stylists are experts and charge what they do for a reason.
+The Knot 2018 Real Weddings Study reveals the average cost per person per service is just over $100 —and then there’s the tip to consider.
+Tips are appreciated for a job well done across all service industries, and hair and makeup are no exception.
 Prepare to tip your beauty pros 15 to 25 percent at the end of their service, just as you would in a hair salon, and consider giving a little extra if there's a crisis requiring a last-minute redo.

 You’re Allowed to Change Your Look

-Your makeup artist and hairstylists take pride in seeing their clients happy—they won’t be offended if you ask to have a tweak made or, in the most extreme case, your look redone (if there’s enough time, of course).
-The bride may have had a chance to go through a trial run or two before the wedding day, but that’s usually not the case for the rest of the wedding party.
-If you don’t feel comfortable or you haven’t gotten your money’s worth, feel free to speak up (politely, and within reason, of course).
+Your makeup artist and hairstylist take pride in seeing their clients happy, so they won’t be offended if you ask to have a tweak made or, in the most extreme case, your look redone (time permitting, of course).
+The bride may have had a chance to go through a trial run or two before the big day, but that’s usually not the case for the rest of the wedding party.
+If you don’t feel comfortable or believe you haven’t gotten your money’s worth, feel free to speak up (politely and within reason).